top of page

 Short bio

-Jay Afrisando is an Indonesian composer, multimedia artist, researcher, and educator.
+Jay Afrisando is a composer, multimedia artist, researcher, and educator.
 He works on aural diversity, acoustic ecology, and cultural identity, focusing on disability and environmental justice, arts and accessibility, and decolonizing arts practices.
 He shares vital experiences and disseminates knowledge through multisensory and antidisciplinary practices, including video, text, spatial audio, fixed media, improvisation, and various collaborative methods.

 His works have been presented at Sound Scene, Walker Art Center’s Virtual Cinema, ARGOS Projector: The Faraway Nearby, MOXsonic, Sonic Salon Winter, In Situ: Festival for Electronic Music and Sound Art, Aural Diversity Conference, October Meeting Contemporary Music & Musicians, Seoul International Computer Music Conference, International Computer Music Conference-New York City Electroacoustic Music Festival, Landmark to Lowertown, Linux Audio Conference, Disability Awareness Week, Drone Not Drones, and Fifteen Minutes of Fame.

-He has collaborated/worked with composers, instrumentalists, signers, vocalists, visual artists, choreographers, dancers, writers, mobile app programmers, sound engineers, an actor, stage directors, videographers, researchers, and audiences, including thingNY, Andy Slater, Leah Atwa, Bill Davies, Josephine Dickinson, Ed Garland, Alan Jacques, Jamil Haque, Gelsey Bell, J-Sun, Yan Pang, Arif Angga, Lee Noble, Black Pencil Ensemble, Duo Gelland, Gamelan Kyai Fatahillah, Katie Kummerow, Michael Duffy, Alex Lubet, Mondo Gascaro, Katya Shilonosova, Ng Chor Guan, Daniel de Mendoza, Terry Perdanawati, MN Qomaruddin, Banu Antoro, Gading Paksi, Ere Lievonen, Arend Grosfeld, Anne Veinberg, Slamet Gundono, Dewa Budjana, gamin, Djaduk Ferianto, Purwanto, Jen Shyu, Jemek Supardi, and Cedric Hanriot.
+He has collaborated/worked with composers, instrumentalists, signers, vocalists, visual artists, choreographers, dancers, writers, mobile app programmers, sound engineers, an actor, stage directors, videographers, researchers, and audiences, including Third Coast Percussion, thingNY, Andy Slater, Leah Atwa, Bill Davies, Josephine Dickinson, Ed Garland, Alan Jacques, Jamil Haque, Gelsey Bell, J-Sun, Yan Pang, Arif Angga, Lee Noble, Black Pencil Ensemble, Duo Gelland, Gamelan Kyai Fatahillah, Katie Kummerow, Michael Duffy, Alex Lubet, Mondo Gascaro, Katya Shilonosova, Ng Chor Guan, Daniel de Mendoza, Terry Perdanawati, MN Qomaruddin, Banu Antoro, Gading Paksi, Ere Lievonen, Arend Grosfeld, Anne Veinberg, Slamet Gundono, Dewa Budjana, gamin, Djaduk Ferianto, Purwanto, Jen Shyu, Jemek Supardi, and Cedric Hanriot.

 He participated in the Improvising Ecosystem 2017 at the Hubachek Wilderness Research Center (MN, US); the OneBeat 2015 residency in California, Oregon, and Washington (US); the 2014 International Fellowship in Study of Korean Music at National Gugak Center (KR); and the Hackteria Lab/Akustikologi 2014 at Bumi Pemuda Rahayu Sustainability Center (ID).